celo-org/docs/blog/04-22-2023-interacting-with-smart-contract-on-celo-using-web3py/interacting-with-smart-contract-on-celo-using-web3py.md

 ## Prerequisites​

-I have designed this tutorial to help you Celo-target developer to have good insights using the web3py library to interact with smart contracts.
-Meanwhile, it is a necessity to have experience working with the following programming languages.
+I have designed this tutorial to help Celo-target developer understand how to use the web3py library to interact with smart contracts.
+Meanwhile, it is necessary to have experience working with the following areas.

 - At least intermediate in Solidity.
-- You must have been exposed to the Python environment, and should understand its syntax and concepts such as `class` `functions`, `variables`, and `Object Oriented Programming`.
+- You must have been exposed to the Python environment, and should understand its syntax and concepts such as `classes` `functions`, `variables`, and `Object Oriented Programming` - `OOP`.

 ## Requirements​
 We are going to use the following tools.
 Please install them before proceeding.

 - Code editor or an IDE preferably.
 I recommend [VSCode]().
 - [Python](https://python.org/downloads)
-- [Pip](https://pypi.org/project/pip/) (No need to install separately if you installed Python3 or later)
+- [Pip](https://pypi.org/project/pip/) (No need to install separately if you installed Python3 or later version)
 - [Git bash](https://git-scm.com/downloads)
 - [Ganache](https://trufflesuite.com/ganache/)